penguineer/mqtt-tools/Readme.md

 # MQTT basic tools for Netz39

-This is a library to handle 95% of MQTT use-cases in simple client software and provide an easy way to create a program that just sits around and reacts either on/with external events or MQTT messages
+This is a library to handle 95% of MQTT use-cases in simple client software and provide an easy way to create a program that just sits around and reacts either on/with external events or MQTT messages.

 ## Goals
 This project has two general goals: